 “I haven’t been through anything as cruel as you have, Die-san.
 Coming back home like this was the price of my own mistakes.”

 “I didn’t mean it like...”
 Diode trailed off mid-sentence, then sighed and shook her head.
 “Anyway, that’s how things went.
-Every time I try to become a twister, a hammer nails me back down.
-Today’s wasted catch was just another one of those things.”
+Every time I tried to become a twister a hammer nailed me back down.
+Take today’s catch, for example.”

 “Well, that’s my answer to why I’m trying so hard.
-I have no other choice but to try hard.”
-Having said that, Diode picked up the bubbling golden glass and gulped it down.
+All I can do is give it my best.”
+Having said that, Diode picked up a glass of bubbling golden liquid and drained it in one gulp.

 “Um, Die-san.”